 About me :

-He has played with the Waterloo-Cedar Falls Symphony, Orchestra Iowa, Brevard Symphony Orchestra, Gainesville Chamber Orchestra, Valdosta Symphony Orchestra, Ocala Symphony Orchestra, Oskaloosa Symphony Orchestra, Adrian Symphony Orchestra, Dearborn Symphony Orchestra, and soloed (on horn) with many regional professional choirs in Florida.
+He has played with the Wichita Symphony, Waterloo-Cedar Falls Symphony, Orchestra Iowa, Brevard Symphony Orchestra, Gainesville Chamber Orchestra, Valdosta Symphony Orchestra, and Ocala Symphony Orchestra.
+In 2019 he was selected to perform with the WCIT World Orchestra in Yerevan, Armenia.
 He has toured Europe in 2017 & 2014 and South America in 2011 as a member of the American Chamber Winds.
-He has also performed on recitals at the 2014 MidNorth Horn Workshop, 2013 Midwest Horn Workshop, the 2016, 2014 and 2013 Southeast Horn Workshops, and the 2015 and 2013 International Horn Symposiums.
+He has also performed on recitals at the MidNorth, Midwest, Midsouth and Southeast Horn Workshops, as well as the 2018, 2015 and 2013 International Horn Symposiums..

 Naigus has been a member of the faculty and staff at the prestigious Kendall Betts Horn Camp for the last six years, which included designing and teaching an aural harmony music theory course.
 Additional teaching interests include music theory, concert and commercial composition, film music, and technology.

 Naigus' compositions have been performed throughout the United States and beyond, with enthusiastic reception and rave review.
 In 2013 he was the Composer-in-Residence at the Southeast Horn Workshop in Richmond, VA.
 In 2009 he was awarded an honorable mention award in the International Horn Society Composition Contest.
 He has written commercial compositions for clients such as Google, University of Michigan, University of Florida, and University of Iowa.
 He currently has over sixty works published by Wavefront Music Publishing, Veritas Musica Publishing, and self published.